seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 A devil.

 **AARON**
-Why, then she is the devil’s dam; a joyful issue.
+Why, then she is the devil's dam; a joyful issue.

 **Nurse**
 A joyless, dismal, black, and sorrowful issue:
 Here is the babe, as loathsome as a toad
 Amongst the fairest breeders of our clime:
 The empress sends it thee, thy stamp, thy seal,
-And bids thee christen it with thy dagger’s point.
+And bids thee christen it with thy dagger's point.

 **AARON**
-’Zounds, ye whore! is black so base a hue?
+'Zounds, ye whore! is black so base a hue?
 Sweet blowse, you are a beauteous blossom, sure.

 **DEMETRIUS**